 So far, I find NiteFlirt a somewhat-limiting platform with horrific coding issues.
 It’s the easiest platform for newbies, though.
 For now, I’m making my way through it and learning it.
 Then I’ll move onto some more independent offerings that will let me charge ridiculous prices for things like a Skype cocktail chat.

-You can find my full profile here, and my Niteflirt profile here (work in progress).
+You can find my full profile here, and my Niteflirt profile here.
 I also made a profile on Fiverr though I’m not yet approved.
 I want to see how I do as an Agony Aunt on there.
 I’ve also read it’s a platform I could sell my books through, which would be cool.
 More passive income!

 What I truly want is to forge a new life, one that requires far less client contact because that’s best for me now and likely forever.
 I don’t think all of my burnout is reversible, nor do I care enough to try and enjoy sex with any and all clients again.